bughuntrio/development-docs/scenario/rules.md

 * Scenarios should not require excessive brute force, fuzzing or automation.
   * Users are rate-limited to 20 requests per second from a single IP address
-  * As such, we recommend any fuzzing can be completed with standard wordlists (*In future we may recommend specific wordlists*)
+  * As such, we recommend any fuzzing can be completed with standard wordlists

 * All web services should implement a `_ping` endpoint returning a 200 response with the `Access-Control-Allow-Origin: *` HTTP header set.
 If this is not possible, set the `display.forceload` metadata value to `true`, e.g.
 ```yaml